Updated: Nov 16

 Footwear depends on terrain and climate.
 I am mainly in the city and in the heat, I prefer lightweight boots with ankle support.
 A decent pair of insoles for comfort.
 Ankle support is useful (safer) when carrying weight

 Socks Wool socks work well in the heat or the cold.
-They are more comfortable and more hygienic than cotton or artificial fibers.
+They are more comfortable and more hygienic than cotton or artificial fibres.

 For the Legs Whatever is comfortable and avoids chafing at the top of the thighs.
 Leggings, sports shorts or long pants / trousers.
 Consider training in what you might need to wear for your trek or any event that you might participate in.